microsoftgraph/msgraph-sdk-powershell/src/ChangeNotifications/ChangeNotifications/docs/v1.0-beta/New-MgSubscription.md

 ### -NotificationUrl
 Required.
-The URL of the endpoint that will receive the change notifications.
+The URL of the endpoint that receives the change notifications.
 This URL must make use of the HTTPS protocol.

 ```yaml